-To be honest, this isn’t my kind of “attraction” and I arrived here by accident, but when I saw the Wheel in action I was glad I came.
+To be honest, this isn’t my kind of “attraction” and I arrived here by accident, but when I saw the Falkirk Wheel in action I was glad I came.
 To my surprise, it was a great day out.

-It really is an exceptional feat of engineering, the only rotating boat lift in the world, connecting the Forth and Clyde Canal with the Union Canal.
+It really is an exceptional feat of engineering, the first rotating boat lift in the world, connecting the Forth and Clyde Canal with the Union Canal.

-The Wheel connects Glasgow and Edinburgh by canal, replacing 11 locks across central Scotland, that were abandoned in the 1930’s.
+The Wheel connects the cities of Glasgow and Edinburgh by canal, replacing 11 locks across central Scotland, that were abandoned in the 1930’s.
 I can understand why it was voted one of the top seven waterway structures in the UK.
-It’s unique in the sense it can carry eight or more boats at a time, scooping them out of the water and depositing them up or down on the waterway between the two cities.
+It’s unique in the sense it can carry eight or more boats at any one time, scooping them out of the water and depositing them either up or down on the waterway between the two cities.

 Apparently there was much discussion as to whether this was necessary, but it’s now a tourist attraction which has had a huge impact on the area.
-It’s success may lead to other developments around the newly renovated canals in the Falkirk area.
+Its success may lead to other developments around the newly renovated canals in the Falkirk area.

 The Visitor Centre is easily accessible, with disabled car parking provided.

-It offers a magnificent viewpoint from which to see the Wheel in action.
+The centre provides you with a magnificent viewpoint from which to see the Wheel in action.
 There’s also a cafeteria and gift shop, and there is no charge for entrance.

 There is also an interesting boat tour with full audio and video support.
 The trip takes about an hour and provides a better than average day out for all family members.

-In addition to the boat trips, interactive exhibitions in the centre allow visitors to learn more about the rotating boat lift and the canals, and the kids can have a great time in the Irn Bru Fun Factory.
+In addition to the boat trips you can watch interactive exhibitions in the centre that allow visitors to learn more about the rotating boat lift and the canals, and you certainly won’t have to worry about the kids, because they can have a great time in the Irn Bru Fun Factory.